-2011 saw me release a DVD of my Is What He Is show and in 2013 I released a recording of my show Since 1989 via bandcamp.
+Tom recorded Is What He Is in 2011 and in 2013 he released an audio recording of his show Since 1989 via bandcamp.
 Both of these things are available on the merchandise page.

 [Ballard’s] material, most importantly, absolutely kills…It’s tightly paced, it’s perfectly delivered and it’s funny as hell…